nextgendem/t4-hub/README.md

-# 3dslicerhub
+# 3DSlicer Hub
-**3DSlicer Hub** is an application that imitates the functionality of **JupyterHub**, but for **3DSlicer**.
-It allows users to efficiently manage 3DSlicer instances, providing a login mechanism, the ability to launch instances, and share them, as well as integrating with a reverse proxy for simplified access.
+**3DSlicer Hub** is an application that replicates the functionality of **JupyterHub**, but for **3DSlicer**.
+It allows users to efficiently manage 3DSlicer instances, providing a login mechanism, the ability to launch and share instances, and integration with a reverse proxy for simplified access.

+Unregistered users:

+user: free_user*
+password: test

 ## Prerequisites